-Kathy was keen to show me how she’d been charting her temperature on a Fertility App and that she’d done this diligently for over a year.
+Kathy was keen to show me how she’d been charting her temperature on a popular fertility app and that she’d done this diligently for over a year.
 Her efforts had produced a number of nicely displayed temperature charts – but no pregnancy.

-I was really impressed with Kathy’s commitment, but saddened by the fact that all this temperature charting had clearly been a waste of time; Kathy had completely misunderstood how her temperature related to her fertility and as a consequence, the couple’s timing of sex had been way off!
+I was really impressed with Kathy’s commitment, but saddened by the fact that all this temperature charting had ended up being a waste of time; Kathy had completely misunderstood how her temperature related to her fertility.
+And as a consequence, the couple’s timing of sex had been way off!

-Even more significantly, Kathy hadn’t realized the importance of observing and charting her cervical fluid and had neglected this vital fertility sign entirely.
-Kathy realized in retrospect, that during her fertile days over the previous months, her cervical fluid had been virtually screaming ‘peak-fertility!’ at her, but she’d missed these vital opportunities to conceive due to a basic lack of knowledge.
+Even more significantly, Kathy hadn’t realised the importance of observing and charting her cervical fluid.
+In fact, she’d neglected this vital fertility sign entirely.
+Kathy realised in retrospect, that during her fertile days over the previous months, her cervical fluid had been virtually screaming ‘peak-fertility!’ at her, but she’d missed these vital opportunities to conceive due to a basic lack of knowledge.

 After I worked with her to ensure she had a complete and accurate understanding of the fertility awareness method and that she knew how to correctly interpret and apply her fertility charts, Kathy took just 3 cycles of well-timed intercourse to conceive.